nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![ignoreGST.png](images/UserGuide/ignoreGST.png)

-Now, the value of the transaction's value will be indicated as ignored, and it will not be used during calculations.
+Now, the value of the transaction will be indicated as ignored, and it will not be used during calculations.
 You can see this change by using the `view` command:

 ![ignoreGSTAfter.png](images/UserGuide/ignoreGSTAfter.png)